 Learn about the site of the Snowmass Ice Age Discovery:

-Visit the Info Center at Town Park Station which hosts temporary Ice Age Discovery exhibits.
+Visit the Info Center at

+Town Park Station which

+hosts temporary ICE Age

+Discovery exhibits.

-Hike to the interpretive Ice Age Discovery signs, located off ski runs Scooper and Dawdler.
+Hike or ski to the new interpretive Ice Age Discovery signs, located off ski runs Scooper and Dawdler.